Lommasson Center 154

 What is a Service Animal?

-A service animal is defined as a dog or miniature horse that is individually trained to do work or perform tasks that are related to the individual’s impairment.
+A service animal is a dog that is individually trained to do work or perform tasks that are related to the individual’s impairment.
 If the animal meets this definition, it is considered a service animal regardless of whether it has been certified or licensed as a service animal by a training program or by a state or local government.

 Federal law does not require the individual to provide documentation that an animal has been trained as a service animal.
 Although the law requires only a service animal in training be appropriately marked, Disability Services recommends that service animals wear a visible identification such as a cape, harness, backpack that identifies that the animal is a service animal.